The Truth of Job's Trials

-Later, I saw a passage of words in a spiritual book: “Everything that God does is necessary, and possessed of extraordinary significance, for all that He does in man concerns His management and the salvation of mankind.
+Later, I read the following passage, “Everything that God does is necessary, and possessed of extraordinary significance, for all that He does in man concerns His management and the salvation of mankind.
 Naturally, the work that God did in Job is no different, even though Job was perfect and upright in the eyes of God.
 In other words, regardless of what God does or the means by which He does it, regardless of the cost, regardless of His objective, the purpose of His actions does not change.
-His purpose is to work into man God’s words into man, as well as God’s requirements, and God’s will for man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing him to obey God’s sovereignty and arrangements, and thus allowing man to attain the fear of God and shunning of evil—all of which is one aspect of God’s purpose in all He does. …”
+His purpose is to work into man God’s words into man, as well as God’s requirements, and God’s will for man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing him to obey God’s sovereignty and arrangements, and thus allowing man to attain the fear of God and shunning of evil—all of which is one aspect of God’s purpose in all He does.”

 After reading this passage, I understand that God’s consignment of Job to Satan involves His management, as well as His salvation of mankind.
-In fact, the process of Job’s trials was precisely that of his being saved and made perfect by God.
-God’s trials of Job were mainly to make him and his faith perfect.
+In fact, the process of Job’s trials was precisely that of his being saved by God.
+God’s trials of Job were mainly to make his faith perfect.
 Anyone who has read the Scriptures knows that although Job had great faith in Jehovah God before his trials, he said that he had heard of Him by the hearing of the ear.
 Later, after seeing Jehovah God’s appearance, he said his eyes saw Him.
 This is the effect God’s work has achieved through allowing him to undergo trials, which is to say, through God’s consignment of him to Satan, and then through God’s salvation.